 Start with the nature of the cards.

-Regarding the color of the cards, the spread is well balanced.
-First card represents an original idea, the rest is divided equally between the Elements.
+Regarding the colour of the cards, the spread is well balanced.
+The first card represents an original idea; the rest is divided equally between the Elements.
 This is generally a good sign.

 There are also three Numerals and four superior cards, which is another good sign.
-The problem seems to be at emotional level – the blue cards – because there is a contradiction.
-On one hand you have the opportunity, the Ace which is an opportunity coming from outside; on the other you have the Death card reversed which represent self-doubt and by that can lead to self-obstruction.
-So, it’s an obvious opportunity upfront, but it’s totally up to the Querant if you will take advantage of it, or let own doubts to obstruct the path to success.
+The problem seems to be at an emotional level – the blue cards – because there is a contradiction.
+On the one hand, you have the opportunity, the Ace which is an opportunity coming from outside; on the other you have the Death card reversed which represent self-doubt and by that can lead to self-obstruction.
+So, it is an obvious opportunity upfront, but it is totally up to the inquirer if will take advantage of it, or let the doubts to obstruct the path to success.

-Six straight cards versus two reversals it’s also a very positive proportion.
-Still, you have to be careful regarding that final card, ‘Dissipation’ (Six of Disks reversed), since it may jeopardize the entire effort.
+Six straight cards versus two reversals it is also a very positive proportion.
+Still, you have to be careful regarding that final card, ‘Dissipation’ (Six of Disks reversed), since it may jeopardise the entire effort.

 1. Current situation: Three of Swords – Originality.
 The project is based on an original idea.
-But as any new and original idea, it will be difficult to convince others to come by your side and support or follow you.
+However, like any new and original idea, it will be difficult to convince others to come to your side and support or follow you.

 2. Past – the root, the origin of the current situation: Ace of Cups.
 Generally, the Aces represents opportunities.
-The Ace of Cup represent the Summer Solstice, respectively the summer time.
-It’s a very emotional card, and it means that the Querant is very emotionally attached.
+The Ace of Cup represents the Summer Solstice, respectively the summer time.
+It is a very emotional card, and it means that the Querant is very emotionally attached.

-3. Future, first clue regarding the outcome according to the current imputes: Page of Wands – Freedom of Thoughts.
-It may work if the Querant manage to communicate with her/his audience, with the people who might be interested in her/his product.
-Communication means not only monologues, but dialogs; exchanging information; learn to listen.
+3. Future, the first clue regarding the outcome according to the current imputes Page of Wands – Freedom of Thoughts.
+It may work if the Querant manages to communicate with her/his audience, with the people who might be interested in her/his product.
+Communication means not only monologues but dialogues; exchanging information; learn to listen.

 4. First instinct: Seven of Wands – Authority.
 Avoid conflicts.
-The Querant need to learn to keep his first impulses under control and do not react, do not respond to possible attacks and provocations.
+The inquirer needs to learn to keep his first impulses under control and do not react, do not respond to possible attacks and provocations.

 7. Facts: Six of Disks reversed – Dissipation.
-It’s the classic case of trying to grab more than you can take.
-Try to do too many things simultaneously and by yourself and at the end you will come up short.
-The Querant have to be well organized, focused, need a good business plan and need to stick to that plan rigorously.
-It all comes down to management, respectively to administrative duties and how the entire project is organized and hold together.
+It is the classic case of trying to grab more than you can take.
+Try to do too many things simultaneously, and by yourself and at the end, you will come up short.
+The inquirer has to be well organised, focused, need a good business plan and need to stick to that plan rigorously.
+It all comes down to management, respectively to administrative duties and how the entire project is organised and hold together.